Rules and Regulations

 - Curlers should be aware of the time of their draws, and ensure that game play progresses to avoid delaying any following games.
 Teams should not play slowly to ensure victory.

 - Be ready.
-Take your position in the hack as soon as your opponent has delivered their stone.
 Keep the game moving; delays detract from the sport.
 Be prepared to sweep as soon as your teammate releases the rock.

 - After delivering your stone, move to the side of the sheet between the hog lines, unless you are the skip.
 Leads and seconds are not permitted in house except when sweeping or to remove the stones after the count has been determined by the vices.